 points(ts_flight_curve, year = 2001, col = 'magenta', pch = 19)

-# for multiple year curves overlapping on a base year, use argument BaseYear
+# for multiple year curves overlapping on a base year, use the argument BaseYear

 plot(ts_flight_curve, year = 2000, SiteID = 1, col = 'dodgerblue4')